Tomb of Panehsy

 The Tomb of Panehsy (also Panehesy, Panhesy) is a sepulchre in Amarna, Upper Egypt.
-It was erected for the First servant of the Aten in the house of Aten in Akhet-Aten, Second prophet of the Lord of the Two Lands Neferkheprure-Waenre (Akhenaten), the sealbearer of the King of Lower Egypt, Overseer of the storehouse of the Aten in Akhetaten, Overseer of cattle of the Aten in Akhet-Aten.
+It was erected for the noble Panehsy who bore the titles the First servant of the Aten in the house of Aten in Akhet-Aten, Second prophet of the Lord of the Two Lands Neferkheprure-Waenre (Akhenaten), the sealbearer of the King of Lower Egypt, Overseer of the storehouse of the Aten in Akhetaten, Overseer of cattle of the Aten in Akhet-Aten.

 General description

 The tomb of Panehsy is part of the Northern tombs.
 These tombs are general larger than the tombs referred to as the Southern tombs.
 Panehsy's tomb, like the one belonging to Meryre, is known for the depictions of the temple of the Aten.

 The Tomb of Panehsy contains scenes of himself and his family and others showing the royal family, but his remains have never been identified.
-The tomb had suffered damage form iconoclasts.
+The tomb had suffered damage from iconoclasts.
 The images of Akhenaten and Nefertiti had been disfigured, and most of the names had been removed.

 In later times, his tomb was turned into a Coptic place of worship for a while and suffered damage.

 A deep font for total immersion was placed before the apse.